-In addition to the estimated charges shown on your award notification (direct costs), it is estimated that a student living on campus will also have approximately $3,266 in expenses for books, supplies, transportation, clothing, laundry, phone, entertainment, loan fees, etc.; students living with parents $5,234, which includes a housing allowance.
+In addition to the estimated charges shown on your award notification (direct costs), it is estimated that a student living on campus will also have approximately $3,309 in expenses for books, supplies, transportation, clothing, laundry, phone, entertainment, loan fees, etc.; students living with parents $5,234, which includes a housing allowance.
 These estimated expenses were included when calculating your Financial Aid Award.
 A student can request that additional expenses be added to the cost of attendance, with appropriate documentation.

 3. Awarding and Billing

 All scholarships, grants, and loans which you receive are deducted from your bill by the semester.
 If your enrollment plans or living arrangements change after you’ve been awarded, your aid could change.
-If you qualify for Federal College Work-Study or an Academic Assistantship, your earnings will be paid to you by check from the Business Office every two weeks — do not figure this as a credit toward your bill unless you have made arrangements to apply your earnings to your balance.
+If you qualify for Federal College Work-Study or an Academic Assistantship, your earnings will be paid to you by check from the Business Office every two weeks.
+Do not figure this as a credit toward your bill unless you have made arrangements to apply your earnings to your balance.